idealparable/BibleQ/DidLazarusWriteJohn.md

-- Jesus' "from the beginning"

-- Paul's Romans 1 Genesis focus
 - Opening of John
 - Personal honor, Limited Honor
 - adapt draft paras from start of "Relevant to Trinity" through at least the first few there, maye all of it.